GD Project · Environmental Well-being

 Communities with green spaces show stronger social cohesion

-Research across 30+ cities found that neighbourhoods with accessible green spaces have measurably higher rates of social interaction, community trust, and collective efficacy — meaning residents help each other more and feel safer.
+Research across 30+ cities found measurably higher rates of social interaction, community trust, and collective efficacy in green neighbourhoods.

 Source: Kondo et al., 2018, Health & Place Journal